 6 Wilderness Survival Skills for Bear Attack

-Do you have the wilderness survival skills to survival a bear attack?
+Do you have the wilderness survival skills to survive a bear attack?

 Many of us go our entire lives without ever encountering a bear.
 This is as it should be.
 Until recently, there was an understanding among humans and bears.
 We agreed not to venture into the woods and they agreed to be shot at with very large guns if they came into town.